antimof/UxPlay/README.md

   The rescaling is "flat", so that for -db -50:10, a change in Airplay attenuation by -7dB is translated to a  -7 x (60/30) = -14dB attenuation, and the maximum volume (AirPlay 0dB) is a 10dB augmentation, and Airplay -30dB would  become -50dB.
 Note that the minimum AirPlay value  (-30dB exactly) is translated to "mute".

+**-taper**  Provides a "tapered" Airplay volume-control profile (matching the one called "dasl-tapering" in [shairport-sync](https://github.com/mikebrady/shairport-sync)): each time the length of the volume slider (or the number of steps above mute, where 16 steps = full volume) is reduced by 50%, the perceived volume is halved (a 10dB attenuation).
+   (This is modified at low volumes, to use  the "untapered" volume if it is louder.)

 **-s wxh** (e.g. -s 1920x1080 , which is the default ) sets the display resolution (width and height, in pixels).
 (This may be a